 By The People evolved from the former Cleveland Metropolitan Bar Association initiative called the Citizens Legal Academy, which offered programs on “hot button” legal topics in 2012 and 2013.

-Announced this summer, the CMBA’s Citizens Legal Academy is a civics education program to inform and engage the public in Greater Cleveland through free public forums conducted by local attorneys and judges who will address “hot button” legal topics such as election law, immigration, consumer protection, domestic relations, foreclosure, criminal law, and others.
-One goal of the Academy is to increase public knowledge of and appreciation for the legal system and the roles of attorneys and judges.
+The CMBA’s Citizens Legal Academy was a civics education program to inform and engage the public in Greater Cleveland through free public forums conducted by local attorneys and judges who will address “hot button” legal topics such as election law, immigration, consumer protection, domestic relations, foreclosure, criminal law, and others.
+One goal of the Academy was to increase public knowledge of and appreciation for the legal system and the roles of attorneys and judges.

 September 12, 2012

 The CMBA held its first Citizens Legal Academy partnership with the Cuyahoga County Board of Elections.
 The first in a series, this program was a panel presentation on election law and was open and free to the public.
 Learn more.